abdelaziz-web/ISO8583-another/README.md

     - Response schemas
     - Available content types

-5. To test an endpoint:
-    - Click on the endpoint to expand it
-    - Click the "Try it out" button
-    - Fill in any required parameters or request body
-    - Click "Execute" to send the request
-    - View the response directly in the Swagger UI

 6. You can also access the raw OpenAPI specification in JSON format at:
    ```